 - Take a trip to the local city library.
 They are free to enter and have a very calming environment where you can sit back relax and take your mind off your exam stress by perhaps looking at some fun books!
 Go to the children’s section.
 Find a book you loved as a child – not one in English because the purpose is to have fun and relax.
 Sit and read this most loved book, and you will find yourself relaxing.

 - Visit a cool coffee shop.
 Hydrate yourself with a drink and take in the atmosphere.
 This will not only help you keep hydrated, but it will also be a distraction between your two exams.
 While you are there, play a game of people watching.
 Tell yourself stories about the other people in the cafe by asking yourself, “what if?”

 - Look out for free attractions in your local city such as museums and art galleries.
 This can provide a distraction to your mind, and it is great to see the city that you are in has to offer.
 You need to do your research before you go.
 Splash out on a taxi, so travelling doesn’t stress you.
 Definition of the phrasal verb “To Splash Out on Something.”

 - Do the tourist thing?
 Go for a ride on an open-topped bus.

 - Make sure you get something to eat.
 Either take the time to eat your lunch or visit the local market.
 See the local people in action selling fruit, vegetables and street foods.

-Above all, plan what you are going to do if you are told you have five or six hours to wait for your speaking test.
+Above all, plan what you are going to do if the exam centre suddenly tells you that you must wait five or six hours for your speaking test.
 In English, we call this a contingency plan.
 Having a ready-made plan will help you keep calm.
 Know where the park is, where the library is, and where the museum is.
 Plan a route between all three.

 Photograph: CC BY by bortescristian